squid-tree/dwm/README.md

 * Added Shortcuts For Brightness Ajustment
 * Added Brightness Indicator In Bar
 * Added Battery Indicator To Bar
+* Added Font Required For Battery And Brightness Icons

 ## See Original Repo For More Details